ngarcia610/ngblog/_posts/2020-08-03-Persuasion.markdown

 ---
 layout: post
-title:  "The Science and Practice of Persuasion"
+title:  "Persuasion"
 date:   2020-08-03 12:00:00 -0400
 categories: book notes
 ---
+# The Science and Practice of Persuasion by Robert Cialdini

 # Summary
 Cialdini uses research to explain that six principles determine how people are influenced by each other.